-In case you missed it, many miles of Germany’s Autobahn highway have no formal speed limit, and yet it’s actually considered one of the safest roads in the world.
-Meanwhile, some of the slowest speed limits in the world can be found in Bolivia, Greenland, Madagascar, and Papua New Guinea.
+Meanwhile, many miles of Germany’s Autobahn highway have no formal speed limit, and yet it’s actually considered one of the safest roads in the world.

 Origins of US States’ Names

-The majority of the states get their names from English and Native American origins, while Rhode Island is the only state with a Dutch-based name.
+As it turns out, the majority of the United States get their names from English and Native American origins, while Rhode Island is the only state with a Dutch-based name.